izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/BuildHealth.md

 Handlers are enumerated by the server by searching for classes with the `[IssueHandler]` attribute.
 A new instance of each handler is created for each build step containing events to be processed.

-Log events are passed to `IssueHandler.HandleEvent` in decreasing order of their `IssueHandler.Priorty` value, until a handler is found which returns `true`.
+Log events are passed to `IssueHandler.HandleEvent` in decreasing order of their `IssueHandler.Priority` value, until a handler is found which returns `true`.
 Once all events have been processed, `IssueHandler.GetIssues` returns a list of the matched log events and their fingerprints.